isomerpages/mlaw-acd/_information-for-regulated-dealers/3-guidance-materials.md

 #### 1. Anti-Money Laundering and Countering the Financing of Terrorism Guidance for Precious Stones and Precious Metals Dealers (the "**Guidance Document**")
 <a id="guidance"></a>
 The Guidance Document is meant to help regulated dealers understand their obligations under the PSPM Act and PMLTF Regulations.<a href="#footnote1"><sup>[1]</sup></a> It is not legally binding or meant to be exhaustive and may be amended from time to time.<br><br>
 The Guidance Document is in PDF format and is to be read together with the Reference Booklet (item 2 below).
-ACD will publish the Guidance document and Reference Booklet by end April 2019.<br><br>
+ACD will publish the Guidance Document and Reference Booklet by end April 2019.<br><br>

 #### 2. Reference Booklet for Precious Stones and Precious Metals Dealers (the "**Reference Booklet**")
 The Reference Booklet provides a series of checklists and templates to assist regulated dealers in meeting their regulatory obligatons. <b>However, regulated dealers remain responsible for ensuring that their AML/CFT measures are appropriately designed for their business and commensurate with their ML/TF risk exposure.</b><br><br>
 The Reference Booklet is a Word document and is to be read together with the Guidance Document (item 1 above).
-ACD will publish the Guidance document and Reference Booklet by end April 2019.<br><br>
+ACD will publish the Guidance Document and Reference Booklet by end April 2019.<br><br>

 #### [3.
 Notice for Customers from the Ministry of Law (the "**Notice for Customers**")](/images/Notice%20for%20Customers%20-%20PSPM%20Act.pdf)